 Accrediting new dietetics programs

-If you're developing a new dietetics program, you first need to apply for program qualification.
+If you're developing a new dietetics program, you first need to undergo pre-accreditation.

 Providing evidence for your course